MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/dataview-mappings.md

 # Understand data view mapping in Power BI visuals

-This article discusses data view mapping and describes how data roles are used to create different types of visuals and how to specify conditional requirements for them.
-The article also describes each `dataMappings` type.
+This article discusses data view mapping and describes how data roles are used to create different types of visuals.
+It explains how to specify conditional requirements for data roles, as well as the different `dataMappings` types.

 Each valid mapping produces a data view.
 You can provide multiple data mappings under certain conditions.
 The supported mapping options are: